Collective excitations in chiral spin liquid: chiral roton and long-wavelength nematic mode

 The DSFs of the spin excitations are also studied at $J_2=0.6$ and $J_\chi=0.5$ [\ref{fig_soft_modes}(e-f)] and we observe the $(\pi,0)$/($0,\pi$) triplet mode at the energy minimum (the spectral weight is relatively smaller at $(\pi,0)$ due to the cylinder geometry).
 The energy gap of the triplet mode and that of the nematic mode are very close and this is consistent with the ED spectrum in Fig.\ref{fig_soft_modes}(a).
 This triplet mode is consistent with a two-spinon bound state characterized by pronounced spin stripe fluctuations.
 Further, this triplet mode is closely connected to the nematic mode \cite{Yang2024_CSL_square}, since it also carries nematic fluctuations.

 {\it Discussions and implications.---} In this work, we have presented a systematic study of the collective excitations of CSL.
 Although the topological order of many-body ground states is the same as the 1/2 Laughlin FQH/FCI states, we find their low-lying collective excitations are quite different.
-In the singlet sector, we observe a prominent low-energy chiral p-wave roton mode at finite momentum, which is prominent throughout the phase parameter space.
+In the singlet sector, we observe a prominent low-energy chiral $p+\mathrm{i}p$ roton mode at finite momentum, which is prominent throughout the phase parameter space.
 By contrast, in the FQH/FCI systems, the roton minimum of the magnetoroton mode exhibits no chirality or orbital spin~\cite{GMP1986}.
 This is an unexpected result and is reported for the first time, to the best of our knowledge.
-Furthermore, we have also observed a $\mathbf{q}=0$ d-wave nematic mode, which is similar to the chiral graviton mode in FQH/FCI systems in the aspect of the orbital spin-2 and the fact that it is at higher energy when far from the phase boundaries~\cite{Liou2019_graviton}.
-However, we observe no obvious chirality of the nematic mode in the CSL.
-Although the chiral roton mode and the nematic mode exhibit different characteristics, the dispersions suggest that they may be connected.
+Furthermore, we have also observed a $\mathbf{q}=0$ d-wave nematic mode, which is similar to the chiral graviton mode in FQH systems in the aspect of the orbital spin-2 and the fact that it is at higher energy when far from the phase boundaries~\cite{Liou2019_graviton}.
+However, this nematic mode in the CSL is only elliptically polarized: the response is stronger in the $d+\mathrm{i}d$ channel, yet remains comparable to that in the $d-\mathrm{i}d$ channel.
+Although the chiral roton mode and the elliptically polarized nematic mode exhibit different characteristics, the dispersions suggest that they may be connected.
 Whether they belong to the same excitation branch is interesting for further studies.